New Manchester, West Virginia

 New Manchester (formerly Fairview and Pughtown) is an unincorporated community in Hancock County, West Virginia, United States.
 It is located along West Virginia Route 8 northeast of New Cumberland near Tomlinson Run State Park.

+History

 New Manchester was originally called Manchester and was platted in 1810.
 The Old Court House was listed on the National Register of Historic Places in 1973 but has since been demolished.